Group-blind optimal transport to group parity and its constrained variants: Proof of Lemma

 \end{itemize}

 Once the subgradient $\nu$ is found, plug in the second condition in Equation~\eqref{equ:c_3_conditions}, we find the optimal solution $\gamma^*$.

-Please be aware that the first and third conditions in Equation~\eqref{equ:c_3_conditions} guarantees the existence of subgradient $\nu$, i.e., the subdifferential is not empty, while we also need (at least) one $\nu$ in the subdifferential to satisfy the second condition (i.e., the optimality condition).
+Note that the first and third conditions in Equation~\eqref{equ:c_3_conditions} guarantees the existence of subgradient $\nu$, i.e., the subdifferential is non-empty, while we also need (at least) one $\nu$ in the subdifferential to satisfy the second condition (i.e., the optimality condition).
 The existence of such subgradient $\nu$ that satisfies Equation~\eqref{equ:nu-condition-0} or~\eqref{equ:nu_j-app} is discussed in Appendix~\ref{app:rem:nu_j}.